privacypass/challenge-bypass-extension/docs/CONFIG.md

 }
 ```

+In other words, `patches` is an array containing multiple configuration
+patches, each corresponding to a minimum version of the extension and a
-The `patches.sig` value is an ECDSA signature computed over the contents
+signature.
+The `sig` value is an ECDSA signature computed over the
-of the `patches` member.
-When patches are specified in the external
+contents of the `config` and `min-version` members.
+When patches are
-configuration, they must come with a valid signature to be accepted as
+specified in the external configuration, they must come with a valid
-modifications to the base config specified in the extension.
+signature to be accepted as modifications to the base config specified
+in the extension.

 Patches are only permitted for the following configuration members:
 ```